-Over the past several years, we have hosted a national users' group conference in Nashville known as "The Summit," and during 2008, we hosted this event with one conference for both HealthStream Learning and HealthStream Research customers.
-We utilized this client conference to reach out to existing and potential customers and business partners, provide training and educational services, and demonstrate our new and existing product offerings.
-We have marketing teams that are responsible for these initiatives and for working with and supporting our product managers and sales teams.
+Over most of the last nine years, we have hosted a conference in Nashville for our customers known as "The Summit."
+We have utilized this client conference to reach out to existing and potential customers and business partners, provide training and educational services, and demonstrate our new and existing product offerings.
+We have marketing teams that are responsible for these initiatives and for working with and supporting our product management and sales teams.
+At December 31, 2009, these personnel consisted of 12 employees.